gleb-shtengel/FIB-SEM/README.md

         Builds a de-streaking kernel to zero FFT data within a select range of angles. build_kernel_FFT_zero_destreaker_XY(data, **kwargs):
-        Builds a de-streaking kernel to zero FFT data within a select ranges of x and y. smooth(x, window_len=11, window='hanning')
+        Builds a de-streaking kernel to zero FFT data within a select ranges of x and y. build_kernel_FFT_destreaker_autodetect(data, **kwargs):
+        Builds a de-streaking kernel to zero FFT data within a select range of angles by comparing the absolute value of FFT to radially averaged FFT profile. smooth(x, window_len=11, window='hanning')
         smooth the data using a window with requested size. add_scale_bar(ax, **kwargs)